Outreach Programs & Initiatives

 Programs for Undergraduate Students

-- Summer Training as Research Scholars (STaRS): The Division of Graduate Medical Sciences (GMS) offers a summer research program to academically talented students who aspire to become medical or research scientists.
+- Summer Training as Research Scholars (STaRS): Graduate Medical Sciences offers a summer research program to academically talented high school students who aspire to become medical or research scientists.
+This program is funded by the NIH.

 - BEST BET (funded by NSF INCLUDES): BEST BET draws upon the expertise of five research-intensive institutions that have developed innovative programming in career and professional development for doctoral and postdoctoral trainees in biomedical research.
 The goal of the project is to expand the scope and leverage the work so as to engage students earlier in their career exploration.